jmspit/dodo/README.md

 Dodo is a C++ framework to GNU/Linux development and aims to integrate seamlessly with Docker containers and k8s ([kubernetes](https://kubernetes.io/)).
 Capable by itself, projects can obviously add other dependenices to realize any type of service at C++ speed and resource requirements.
 ### A skeleton for services

 The `dodo::common::Application` reads its run-time configuration from a YAML file, typically presented to the container as a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/).
-Many classes in the framework can be iniltialized (constructed) by passing a YAML node as parameter.
+Many classes in the framework can be iniltialized (constructed) by passing a YAML node as parameter, so things are up and running quickly ready for deeper implementation - that continues on the same YAML paradigm, so that the entire deployment configuration is specified in a single (or more if desired) YAML file.

-Wether the `dodo::common::Application` is a service is up to the code - one-pass runs as well as listening servers are easily implemented.

 Additionally, the `dodo::common::Application` implicitly installs signal handlers that are triggered on Docker stop requests, so that the container can shut down cleanly and quickly when requested.